Apprenticeships image

 • Get up to date on the transition from the Apprenticeship Levy to the Growth and Skills Levy, and what this means for funding flexibility, employer engagement, and system reform.

-Tanya Baney, Head of Apprenticeships, University of Cambridge Institute of Continuing Education (CONFIRMED)
+Tanya Baney, Head of Apprenticeships, University of Cambridge Professional and Continuing Education (CONFIRMED)

 Home